devicetree-org/devicetree-specification/source/devicetree-basics.rst

 to 31 characters in length and consist solely of characters from the set of characters in :numref:`node-name-characters`.

-.. tabularcolumns:: c J
+.. tabularcolumns:: c p{8cm}
 .. _node-name-characters:
-.. table:: Characters for node names
+.. table:: Valid characters for node names

    ========= ================
    Character Description